 At the beginning of its term of office, the Board of Directors has predefined the quantitative and qualitative criteria for assessing the significance of the circumstances relevant under the Code for the assessment of the Directors' independence (see Recommendation 7).
 These criteria are defined in the Policy concerning the rules and procedures for assessing the independence of the Directors of ENAV, an extract of which has been published by the Company on its website in order to clarify this definition.
 Immediately after its appointment, the Board of Directors assessed the independence requirements were met by each of the non-executive Directors, specifying the assessment criteria concretely applied and disclosing the outcome of its assessments through a specific press release to the market.
-It also assessed - upon the occurrence of circumstances relevant to independence and, in any case, at least once during the Financial Year - the existence of the independence requirements for each of the non-executive Directors (see Recommendation no. 6), considering all the information available, in particular the information provided by the directors being assessed, and evaluating all the circumstances that appear to compromise independence as identified by the Consolidated Law on Finance and the Code (see Recommendation no. 6).
+It also assessed the Financial Year - the existence of the independence requirements for each of the non-executive Directors (see Recommendation no. 6), considering all the information available, in particular the information provided by the directors being assessed, and evaluating all the circumstances that appear to compromise independence as identified by the Consolidated Law on Finance and the Code (see Recommendation no. 6).